zhendrikse/tdd/tdd-katas/elephant-carpaccio/elephant-carpaccio-java/README.md

 </details>

-## User story IV: calculate the tax for two states
+## User story V: calculate the tax for two states

 > As a user I want to calculate the taxes in the state Nevada so that I serve my products in Nevada.